gradle/develocity-gitlab-templates/README.md

 ## Requirements
-- GitLab 15.11 since they use inputs, see https://docs.gitlab.com/ee/ci/yaml/includes.html#define-inputs-for-configuration-added-with-include-beta.
+- GitLab 15.11 since they use [inputs](https://docs.gitlab.com/ee/ci/yaml/includes.html#define-inputs-for-configuration-added-with-include-beta).
 - Shell with curl should be available on the executor
 - Network access to download from Maven central and from GitHub (those URLs can be customized, see [Configuration](#Configuration)